ahmadsalim/bprd-debugging/MANUSCRIPT.md

 Use TRACE all around.

 Quicksort:
-Off by one error.
+Off by one error (+1, -1 switched in first recursive call).

-Binary search:
-...

-List reverse:
-NULL Pointer access
+Queue:
+Dequeue doesn't check for empty

 Run fbinfer on some of the example inputs.